Ballachulish Bridge

 The bridge was built by the Cleveland Bridge & Engineering Company and opened in 1975, replacing the Ballachulish ferry.
 It is a two-lane road bridge of through steel truss construction with fabricated box chords.
 It was designed by W.A.
 Fairhurst and Partners of Newcastle upon Tyne.
-It is 964 feet long.
+It is 964 ft long, with the deck 54 ft above the water.

+In July 2003, two Spanish pilots flew under the bridge in light aircraft.
+No action was taken by the police following discussions with both the Civil Aviation Authority and the procurator fiscal.